matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 ## Mint an NFT

-The following steps will cover using IPFS desktop to mint an NFT. **This process will mint an NFT of where your image location on IPFS and will not be available for preview if withdrawn to L1.**
+The following steps will cover using IPFS desktop to mint an NFT. **This process will mint an NFT of your image location on IPFS and will not be available for preview if withdrawn to L1.**
 To mint an NFT with an IPFS location and a preview of the image, consider using one of the community-created frontends&ast; like [zkNFT](https://zknft.xyz/#/) or [Open Sky](https://open-sky.vercel.app/).
 </br>